limestonenetworks/knowledge-base/doc/source/limestone_addon_services/software/install_softaculous_whm.rst

 Install Softaculous on a WHM Dedicated Server
 =============================================

-This guide will show you how to install Softaculous on a WHM dedicated server.
+This guide will show you how to install Softaculous on a WHM `dedicated server <https://www.limestonenetworks.com/dedicated-servers/bare-metal.html>`_.

 **Before the Installation**